Skip to content

 From a manufacturing perspective, MK-7 is heat-stable and soluble in the lipid phase of gummy formulations.
 It does not require encapsulation or taste masking.
 The main formulation watchpoint is ensuring uniform dispersion at microdose levels — typically achieved by pre-diluting the active in oil before addition to the gummy mass.
 Cost per mg is moderate, but because the dose is so low, the per-serving ingredient cost is negligible.

-Why brands use Vitamin K2 (MK-7) in gummies
+Why brands use Vitamin K2 (MK-7)

 Menaquinone-7 occupies a strong position in the bone health and heart health categories, often as part of a Vitamin D3 + K2 combination.
 This pairing is one of the most commercially established supplement synergies in both EU and US markets.
 Brands targeting healthy ageing, post-menopausal women, and active lifestyle consumers frequently lead with MK-7.
 The ingredient also supports a "calcium utilisation" narrative that differentiates from simple calcium supplementation.